nevesnunes/Dual-Boot-Guide/README.md

 # Maybe GRUB isn't working?

 Try to load it manually with a `Live CD` image.
-The procedure is called **chainloading**, since you will be running your installed GRUB from the image's GRUB:
+The procedure is called [chainloading](https://www.gnu.org/software/grub/manual/grub/html_node/Chain_002dloading.html), since you will be running your installed GRUB from the image's GRUB:

 ```
+# Enumerate disks and partitions
+ls

 set root='(hdX,gptX)'
 chainloader /EFI/Microsoft/Boot/bootmgfw.efi
 boot